miklevin/MikeLev.in/_posts/2025-03-28-grok-vs-chatgpt-vs-gemini.md

 ## The Deep History of "Grok"

 I know this is difficult to grok, but grokking ain't easy.
-It's not at all what it's dumbed-down to for the public.
-Grok is a Martian word meaning to understand something so deeply and intuitively that you have internalized everything about it -- consumed its essence -- merging with it on a spiritual level; deeply personal and not done lightly.
+Even the term *grok* itself is not at all what it's dumbed-down to for the public.
+Amongst us Sci-Fi nerds, Grok is a Martian word meaning to understand something so deeply and intuitively that you have internalized everything about it.
+And I really mean internalized -- consumed its essence -- merging with it on a spiritual level.

 I.e. cannibalism.
-It is the *soup made from a dead person* in Robert Heinlein's 1961 *Stranger in a Strange Land*, every bit as lightheartedly gory as the *Sweeney Todd: The Demon Barber of Fleet Street* musical.
+In this profoundly influential Sci-Fi classic, to grok someone fully is to consume the *soup made from them* after their passing.
+Robert Heinlein's 1961 *Stranger in a Strange Land* is every bit as lightheartedly gory as the *Sweeney Todd: The Demon Barber of Fleet Street* musical.

 ### The Cultural Impact of Grok